scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 for the initialization, this allows the user to enter in an arbitrary NumPy array with the same shape as the analysis grid as the initialization field.

-.. table:: The differing initalizations PyDDA can provide to the user. :label:`inits`
+.. table:: The differing initializations PyDDA can provide to the user.
+These initializations are constructed by interpolating the model :math:`J(\vec{\textbf{V}})` to the analysis grid coordinates. :label:`inits`

     +-----------------+----------------------------------------------+
     | Data source     | Routine in initialization module             |